 - If you think all pontoon boats are created equal, then you are mistaken.

 - You would not buy just any car right?
-You would want to invest in a car brand that is known to be reliable and is also worth the price.
+You would want to invest in a car brand that is known to be reliable, comes with a good warranty, and is also worth the price.
 The same planning should go for buying a pontoon boat.

 - Here are some popular brands that consumers love: Bennington, Manitou, Escape, Lowe, and Harris.